microsoft/jacdac/services/wifi.md

     camel: wifi
     group: iot

 Discovery and connection to WiFi networks.
-Separate TCP service is used for data transfer.
+Separate TCP service can be used for data transfer.

+The device controlled by this service is meant to connect automatically, once configured.
+To that end, it keeps a list of known WiFi networks, with priorities and passwords.
+It will connect to the available network with numerically highest priority, breaking ties in priority by signal strength (typically all known networks have priority of `0`).

 ## Commands